tomMoral/mattermost_notifier/README.md

 ## Config

-This function needs to have access to the API_KEY for the mattermost webhooks.
+This function needs to have access to the URK and the API_KEY for the mattermost webhooks.

 ### Generate the API key